 Consider the items and tools you’re using on a regular basis.
 These are what should be included in your toolkit.

 Depending on your bike, you may be able to stash a toolkit under the seat.
 Otherwise, consider riding with a backpack or handlebar bag so you can easily access the kit if needed.
+Take a look at our post on the best motorcycle tool kits for some ideas!

 During the warmer summer months it’s easy to lose track of time when you’re out riding.
 You could be having so much fun you even forget to drink.